Aman8595/CenterDiv/README.md

 # CenterDiv
-different ways place a div at center
+different ways of placing a div at center